nicpenning/Elasti-daddy/Blog Posts/Blog Post #2. Getting Started.md

 If you see `curl: (6) Could not resolve host: google.com` then you need to fix DNS by follow the commands below.

-⚠️ Fix DNS resolution issues (Optional - You may need to run this if you cannot access the internet from within Ubuntu on Windows)
+⚠️ Note: Fix DNS resolution issues (Optional - You may need to run this if you cannot access the internet from within Ubuntu on Windows)

 ```
 echo -e "[network]\ngenerateResolvConf = false" | sudo tee -a /etc/wsl.conf